-Note carefully that these referenced 3-spaces, like momentum space or electric field space, are simply different divisions (or differentials) of 4-space, yielding different 3-dimensional subsets of the one underlying 4-dimensional space-time[4].
-This separation may be seen as a mathematical convenience in order to deal more accurately with each aspect of a particle's energy flow.
+Note carefully that these referenced 3-spaces, like momentum space or electric field space, are simply different divisions (or differentials) of 4-dimensional space-time, yielding different 3-dimensional subsets of space-time.[4]
+This separation into 'spaces' is therefore only a mathematical convenience in order to deal more accurately with each aspect of a particle's energy flow.
 There is, in reality, only one space-time, made up of three dimensions of space and one of time - x, y, z, and t.
-The mathematical inverses of space and time, and their products, quotients and differentials, lie in sets of linearly independent spaces, which prove to be of physical significance.
+The mathematical inverses of space and time, and their products, quotients and differentials, lie in sets of linearly independent spaces.
+These prove to be of physical significance because they allow charge, field, and spin to be evaluated both separately or together, and in a fully relativistic context.